Capital Cities/ABC: Capital Cities/ABC

 The merger was completed on January 3, 1986.
 Capital Cities/ABC retained ABC's radio and television combinations in New York City (WABC, WABC-TV and WPLJ), Los Angeles (KABC, KABC-TV and KLOS), Chicago (WLS, WLS-FM and WLS-TV), and San Francisco (KGO and KGO-TV), along with WMAL and WRQX-FM in Washington, D.C.; CapCities' aforementioned television outlets and the Detroit, Providence, Marietta and Fort Worth radio stations; Fairchild Publications; the Fort Worth Star-Telegram and the Kansas City Star; and other broadcasting and publishing properties.
 Orbis Communications immediately purchased the syndication rights to the Capital Cities production library.
 The library was then leased to pay cable channel HBO for two years for its Family Specials library of 26 titles.

 In May 1991, Capital Cities/ABC's Farm Progress Cos. closed its purchase of Harcourt Brace Jovanovich Inc.'s 12-magazine farm publishing group.
 In 1992, Capital Cities/ABC sold Word Inc.'s music and book publishing to Thomas Nelson.
 In 1992, ABC launched its new home video unit ABC Video, which was headed by former Vestron Video employee Jon Peisinger.
 In February 1993, the company formed a television production joint venture with Brillstein-Grey Entertainment to tap into their managed talent and to take advantage of relaxed production regulations.
 In July, CC/ABC purchased a majority ownership in animation studio DIC Animation City, forming a joint venture called DIC Entertainment L.P.
 Later in July, CC/ABC reorganized into 4 groups, ABC TV Network Group, CC/ABC Publishing Group, the CC/ABC Broadcast Group, and a newly formed CC/ABC Multimedia Group overseeing the network, magazines & newspapers, stations and new technology & miscellaneous operations respectively.
 Network Group president Bob Iger was also promoted to executive president of CC/ABC.
 Also in 1993, ABC launched a new video line Signet Video, which were designed to release feature films for theatrical release or telemovies.
 It was subsequently changed its name to Summa Video, and signed a deal with Paramount Home Video to handle distribution of the titles.

 In 1994, CC/ABC agreed to a $200 million seven-year television production joint venture with the original DreamWorks live-action studio.
 Also that year, CC/ABC formed a partnership with Brillstein/Grey Entertainment to launch Brillstein/Grey Communications.

 The Walt Disney Company announced that it would acquire Capital Cities/ABC in 1995.
 This merger of equals led to the formation of a new subsidiary, ABC, Inc., on September 19, 1996.
+The merger did not include the Farm Progress publishing assets, which were spun off to foreign interests in 1997.
+Other publishing assets were likewise divested to other companies.